alpineintel/tcrpartybot/README.md

 SERVER_HOST=0.0.0.0:8080

 ETH_NODE_URI=http://localhost:8545
+MASTER_PRIVATE_KEY= # Note that this should omit the opening 0x of the private key

 TOKEN_ADDRESS=
 WALLET_FACTORY_ADDRESS=
 TCR_ADDRESS=
-MASTER_PRIVATE_KEY= # Note that this should omit the opening 0x of the private key
+# START_BLOCK should be set to the block number of the transaction which
+# creates the registry
+START_BLOCK=
 ```

 ## Setup